$L^{2}$-approach to the Saito vanishing theorem: Proof of Saito's vanishing theorem

 \subsection{Terminology and Properties of Hodge Modules}

 We give a very brief summary on Hodge modules.
-All of the results can be found in two very long papers \cite{saito1988modules}, \cite{saito1990mixed}.
-However, most of the statements below are explained in the very nice survey \cite{schnell2014overview}.
-Let $X$ be a complex algebraic variety.
+All of the results can be found in two foundational papers \cite{saito1988modules,saito1990mixed}, or in a nice survey \cite{schnell2014overview}.
+Let $X$ be a smooth complex algebraic variety.
 Saito defines two categories $\HM(X, w)$ and $\MHM(X)$ which are the category of pure Hodge modules with weight $w$ and the category of graded polarizable mixed Hodge modules.
-The objects in these categories are certain holonomic filtered $\cD$-modules with extra structure which is required to satisfy suitable conditions.
-The two important filtrations on a mixed Hodge module are the weight filtration $W_{\bullet}$ and the Hodge filtration $F_{\bullet}$, which generalize the weight filtration and the Hodge filtration in the theory of mixed Hodge structures.
-Note that $F_{\bullet}$ is an increasing filtration.
-If $\cN$ is a variation of Hodge structures on $X$, we have the rule $F_{k}\cN = F^{-k}\cN$ to switch from decreasing to increasing filtrations.
-The weight filtration $W_{\bullet}$ mimics the role of the weight filtration for mixed Hodge structures in the sense that it is a finite increasing filtration by $\cD$-submodules whose successive quotients are pure Hodge modules of the corresponding weight.
+The objects in $\HM(X, w)$ are triples $((\cM, F_{\bullet}), K, \alpha)$ where $(\cM, F_{\bullet})$ is a holonomic filtered $\cD$-module, $K$ is a $\QQ$-perverse sheaf on $X$, and an isomorphism $\alpha : \DR_{X}^{\mathrm{an}} \cM \xrightarrow{\simeq} K \otimes_{\QQ} \CC$.
+For mixed Hodge modules, we have an extra \textit{weight} filtration on $K$, hence on $\cM$.
+The objects in this category are required to satisfy suitable compatibility conditions.
+If $\cN$ is a variation of Hodge structures on $X$ of weight $w$ and we switch from decreasing filtration to increasing filtration by the rule $F_{k}\cN = F^{-k}\cN$, then $\cN$ underlies a structure of a pure Hodge module of weight $w + \dim X$.
 As opposed to the previous sections, we switch to increasing filtrations for Hodge modules from this point in order to be consistent with the conventions on $\cD$-modules.
 We introduce some terminology and properties of $\cD$-modules and Hodge modules, without giving any proofs.
 In this article, a $\cD$-module is understood to mean a left $\cD$-module. \begin{enumerate} \item For a singular variety $X$, we embed $X$ in a smooth variety $Z$ and define $\MHM(X)$ as the category of mixed Hodge modules on $Z$ whose support is in $X$.
 The category $\MHM(X)$ does not depend on the choice of closed embedding $X \hookrightarrow Z$.
 We can similarly define $\HM(X, w)$ as well.
 We can still define these categories even if $X$ cannot be embedded into a smooth variety by covering with embeddable open subsets and imposing some conditions on the intersections.
 However, we ignore this issue since we will work only on (quasi)-projective varieties.

 \item The filtration on the de Rham complex of a mixed Hodge module $\cM$ on a smooth variety $X$ is given by

 After taking the graded pieces, we obtain a complex of $\cO_{X}$-modules

 We can extend the notion of graded de Rham complexes to objects in the derived category of mixed Hodge modules.
 In other words, for $u \in \cD^{b}(\MHM(X))$, the graded de Rham complex $\gr_{k} \DR_{X}(u)$ makes sense as an object in $\cD_{\coh}^{b}(\cO_{X})$.